NATIONAL BATTERY DAY

 HOW TO OBSERVE #NationalBatteryDay

 How many batteries do you rely on in your life?
 From your car to your smoke detectors, batteries are everywhere.
 Count the items in your home that use batteries.
 How often do you buy them?
 Do you have a battery charger?
-Our phones, watches, hearing aids, all use batteries.
-Medical devices rely on them to keep people alive.
-They monitor our children as they sleep, and they serve as back up systems for our security and safety.
-Batteries operate wheelchairs and keep lights bright for photography.
-In an emergency, batteries keep the phones going and point us in the right direction.
+Don’t forget, our phones, watches, hearing aids, and many more items all use batteries.
+Medical devices rely on them to keep people alive, too.
+They monitor our children as they sleep, and they serve as backup systems for our security and safety.

 Use #NationalBatteryDay to post on social media.